AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/postgresql.md

 The public key is used to authorize the MBI Linux user.
 In the next section, we will create the user and import the key.

-1. Go to **Manage Data > Connections** and click the **Add a Data Source** button.
+1. Go to **Manage Data > Connections** and click **Add a Data Source**.
 1. Click the **PostgreSQL icon**.
-1. After the PostgreSQL credentials page opens, toggle the **Encrypted** button to Yes.
+1. After the PostgreSQL credentials page opens, set the _Encrypted_ toggle to `Yes`.
 This will display the SSH setup form.
 1. The public key is located underneath this form.

 Leave this page open throughout the tutorial - you will need it in the next section and at the end.

-If you are a bit lost, here's how to navigate through MBI to retrieve the key:
+If you are a bit lost, this is how to navigate through MBI to retrieve the key:

 ![Retrieving the RJMetrics public key](../../../assets/4.1.gif)

 ## Allow access to the MBI IP address {#allowlist}

 For the connection to be successful, your must configure your firewall to allow access from our IP address. it is **54.88.76.97/32**, but it is also on the PostgreSQL credentials page.
 See the blue box in the GIF above?
-That's it!
+That is it!

 ## Creating a Linux user for MBI {#linux}